-But, the other is still having light-hearted fun.
+But, the other is still having light-hearted fun, enjoying the uncommitted relationship.

 Which leads to the question, what are the guidelines for a casual relationship?
 How can you tell if things are progressing further into something more serious? and how do you deal with that if it’s not what you want?

-The simple answer is that it’s tricky to know all of the answers to these questions from the offset, people diverse and each circumstance will be different.
+The casual relationship advice is that it’s tricky to know all of the answers to these questions from the offset, people diverse and each circumstance will be different.

-But if you follow these guidelines on how to enjoy a casual relationship, you’ll probably find that you won’t have such questions anymore:
+But if you follow these guidelines on how to how to be in a casual relationship, you’ll probably find that you won’t have such questions anymore.